Leslie Dam: Overview

-The dam was extended in 1986, increasing capacity by 100%.
 The dam's highest level was reached on 12 September 1988 when waters in the dam peaked at 20 cm above the spillway.
 The next highest level was 13 cm above the spillway on 28 May 1990.
 On 11 February 1995, the dam reached its lowest level ever of 3% capacity.

-On 21 October 2001, sculpltures of Patrick Leslie and his wife Kate Leslie were unveiled as part of the Centenary of Federation Celebrations and as a tribute to pioneering women.

-In 2008, SunWater began a dam spillway capacity upgrade program to ensure a consistently high level of safety for the dams under their control, including the Leslie Dam.
+The Leslie Dam as part of spillway capacity upgrade program commenced in 2008 by SunWater to ensure a consistently high level of safety for the dams under their control.

-On the night of 5 January 2011, the dam spilled for the first time in more than two decades.
-All seven floodgates were opened.
-The resulting high waters in Sandy Creek closed the Cunningham Highway.
-The following day SunWater reduced the release rate after requests by Warwick's mayor, Ron Bellingham.
+On 5 January 2011, the dam spilled for the first time in more than two decades and all seven floodgates were opened.
+Downstream of the dam, the Sandy Creek was flooded and the Cunningham Highway was forced to close.
+Warwick's mayor, Ron Bellingham, called on SunWater to reduce the flow of water from the dam, that was put into effect the following day.